My story is in the form.

 That evening I started on the journey of so much of what I’d been looking for.
 Creative space, chemistry, research, play - lots of it, experimenting and a deep satisfying space to just be.

 My forms are about finding a whimsy in grace.
-The joy of nature and growth in creating forms to elevate a mundane moment into one of beauty, curiosity and surprise.
+The joy of nature and growth in creating to elevate a mundane moment into one of beauty, curiosity and surprise.
 There is no one single clay I work with as I enjoy mixing and matching this base.
 A whisper to my joy of collaboration and community.
 The forms themselves are a conversation between myself and the clay, skill and intuition.
-I’m not to worried to make everything the same, symmetrical, mechanical.
-I attempt to allow space for each form, in it’s journey from clay ball to finished piece, to have a voice.
+I do not try to make everything the same, symmetrical, mechanical.
+I attempt to allow space for each form, in its journey from clay ball to finished piece, to have a voice.

 All glazes are made in my studio enjoying the chemistry and journey of experimentation with safety in mind.
 I prefer glazes that move, glow and lift the history of a forms making to the surface.